NathanGIreland/NathanGIreland/README.md

 # Hello 👋🏾

+I am a passionate and versatile professional with a Bachelor of Science in Computer Science.
+Skilled in programming languages like Java, Swift, and JavaScript, with a strong foundation in key areas of Computer Science, including Object-Oriented Programming and Data Structures & Algorithms.
+Currently, I apply my skills as a Tech Consultant, helping businesses meet their needs.
+With a passion for technology, I am driven to make a positive impact with my work.

 <!--
 **NathanGIreland/NathanGIreland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.